vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 # Episode 9 : Block Scope and Shadowing

 ### What is a block?
-- Block aka *compound statement* is used to group JS statements together into 1 group.
+- Block a.k.a *compound statement* is used to group JS statements together into 1 group.
 We group them within {...}
 - The purpose is to group multiple statments at a place where JS expects only 1 statement.

 ```